-Euroscicon Ltd with immense pleasure invites all the contributors across the globe to the World Congress & Exhibition on Vascular Surgery (Vascular Surgery 2018) during May 24-25, 2018 at London, UK which includes prompt keynote presentations, Oral talks, Poster presentations and Exhibitions.
+Euroscicon Ltd with immense pleasure invites all the contributors across the globe to the 3rd Edition of World Congress & Exhibition on Vascular Surgery (Vascular Surgery 2018) during May 24-25, 2018 at London, UK which includes prompt keynote presentations, Oral talks, Poster presentations and Exhibitions.
 Euroscicon Ltd organizes 1000+ scientific events inclusive of 600+ Conferences, 500+ Workshops and 200+ Symposiums on various topics of Science & Technology across the globe with support from 1000 more scientific societies and Publishes 500+ Open Access journals which contains over 50000 eminent personalities, reputed scientists as editorial board members.

 Vascular surgery deals with the diagnosis and sub-surgical procedures for the management and treatment of disorders/diseases related to the vascular system, i.e. veins, arteries and the lymphatic system, excluding the coronary and intracranial arteries.
 A vascular surgeon is concerned with treating the blood vessels of the body including arms, legs, organs and other tissues of the body, except that of heart and brain.
 Vascular surgery is advised when a vascular disease cannot be treated by less invasive or non-surgical methods.
 The purpose of vascular surgery is to treat those diseases related to veins and arteries known as arterial and venous diseases.